ventus-ag/docs/_docs/tutorials/kubeflow.md

 3) Copy it in your folder:
 <br />`sudo cp kfctl /usr/bin/`

 4) Run the following commands to set up and deploy Kubeflow.
-The code below includes an optional command to add the binary <br />kfctl<br> to your path.
-If you don’t add the binary to your path, you must use the full path to the <br />kfctl<br> binary each time you run it.
+The code below includes an optional command to add the binary 'kfctl' to your path.
+If you don’t add the binary to your path, you must use the full path to the 'kfctl' binary each time you run it.

 {% include alert.html type="info" title="Important Note:" content="At the time of writing this tutorial there is an issue with creations kubeflow-anonymous namespaces.
-You need to create it yourself before you will set up and deploy kubeflow with commnad: <br />kubectl create ns kubeflow-anonymous<br>.
+You need to create it yourself before you will set up and deploy kubeflow with commnad: kubectl create ns kubeflow-anonymous.
 Probably it will be fixed in next versions" %}

 ***#Add kfctl to PATH, to make the kfctl binary easier to use.***
 <br />export KFAPP="kubeflow-tutorial"